Loreto, Baja California Sur: Climate

 Loreto has a tropical desert climate which is hot and humid, with abundant sunshine (desert with some rainfall in summer).
 The median temperature is 24.4 °C. The temperatures are hot from June through October.
 Summer days have highs around 34 °C and high humidity.
 According to the National Meteorological Service, Loreto's highest official temperature reading of 44.2 °C was recorded on July 2, 2006; the lowest temperature ever recorded was 0.0 °C on December 15, 1987.
 In spring season, the temperatures are moderate and temperate.
 Autumn and winter months are usually windy.

-From January to March, winds blow from the NW (night hours) and the North (day hours), the rest of the year, the winds blow usually from the West.
+From January to March, winds blow from the northwest (night hours) and the north (day hours), the rest of the year, the winds blow usually from the west.
 Loreto's yearly precipitation is low; averaging about 160 mm.
 The wettest months are August and September, when there are occasional short-lived rainfalls.
 One concern for Loreto is the Pacific hurricane season, which runs from June 1 to November 30, and some times causes heavy rainfall and floods in the area.
 The last time the town area was hit by a hurricane was on September 2 and 3, 2006, when the hurricane John hit the Baja California Peninsula.